 Taxes are one area in which the UGMA and UTMA are pretty similar.
 Because the assets held in custodial accounts are the legal property of child beneficiaries, the IRS taxes the earnings generated by an UTMA or UGMA at the child’s tax rate — but only up to a certain point.

-The next $1,100 in profit an account generates is taxed at a rate of 10%.
+The next $1,150 in profit an account generates is taxed at the child's income tax rate, which in many cases would be 10%.

 Once the child beneficiary reaches the age of majority in your state, they’ll be able to file a tax return of their own.
 That means the account earnings in their custodial account will then be subject to the tax bracket relevant to their age.